-[RFC4970], defines Router Information (RI) LSA which may be used to advertise properties of the originating router.
-Payload of the RI LSA consists of one or more nested Type/Length/Value (TLV) triplets.
+[I-D.ietf-ospf-rfc4970bis], defines Router Information (RI) LSA which may be used to advertise properties of the originating router. payload of the RI LSA consists of one or more nested Type/Length/ Value (TLV) triplets.
 Node administrative tags are advertised in the Node Administrative Tag TLV.
-The format of Node Administrative Tag TLV is:
+The format of the Node Administrative Tag TLV is: